ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 The WAN is your standard computer network.
 The LAN is the internal network which contains HTTP server (Ubuntu) and probe machine (kali) protected by pfSense firewall which also acts as the default router for this.
 By default, WAN is not allowed to communicate or discover the LAN network.

 In this lab, we will first explore some techniques to discover hosts within the internal LAN network using [nmap](https://en.wikipedia.org/wiki/Nmap) and [ICMP](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol) requests.
 Students will observe traffic packets using pfSense traffic capture tool.
-Towards the end of lab, students will perform an actual ICMP tunneling attack.
+Towards the end of lab, students will perform an actual ICMP tunneling attack and transfer a .txt file using modified packets.

 The internal LAN network consists of following machines